Quandrant/PRISM/About/Characters.md

 ### Orange (Universe B)

 The literal incarnation of the color orange--and a sharp one at that!
 Though benevolent, he is still cunning and manipulative enough to be a hazard to the town.
-Orange is known for his mastery of telekinesis, but it is only when Ladon makes the contract with him that his potent telepathic powers are shown.
+Orange has a mastery over telekinesis but his mild telepathic powers are nothing to scoff at either.
 He has a difficult relationship with Ladon, but it's only after the lamp incident that the pair start to make amends and even try to find a way to get the dragon out.
 (No, I have no idea how to write a redemption arc for him.)